jonpurdy/mosaicbin/README.md

 * ✕ use api key instead of password (not possible, HTTP Basic only and no API keys)
 * ✓ pagination on entries
 * ✓ put credentials in env variable
-* image conversion to non-http jpeg
+* ✓ image conversion to non-http jpeg
 	* ✓ intercept post, grab images, process and serve them for low bandwidth
 	* ✓ parallelize image conversion
 	* ✓ check if image has already been converted
-	* clean up conversion directory automatically
+	* ✕ clean up conversion directory automatically (will worry about this later)
 	* ✓ easy way to change output size (in menu or config file)
 * put unread counts next to feed titles
 * create vagrantfile